Solar Industry Lead Generation: 2026 Benchmarks SEIA Data & Installer Customer Acquisition

 Use case 1: Savings calculator on Google Ads landing pages.
 Solar installers running Google Ads for keywords like "solar panel cost" or "solar savings calculator" embed a savings calculator directly on the landing page.
 Instead of a generic contact form, the visitor immediately enters their electricity bill and roof details.
 The calculator shows their projected savings and captures a lead with complete project data.
 This approach typically doubles conversion rates compared to static landing pages with form fills.

 Each embed captures energy usage, roof type, location, and budget from every visitor.
 This data feeds directly into your CRM via webhook, giving your survey team everything they need to prepare an accurate site assessment before the first visit.
-For deeper insights on solar lead generation, explore the Solar Panel ROI Guide and How Solar Companies Generate Leads.
+For deeper insights on solar lead generation, explore the Selling Solar ROI guide and How Solar Companies Generate Leads.

 What Solar Installers Typically See After Embedding Tools